 If you want to spend a few days around Lake Bohinj (and you should because it is amazing) you can decide on finding accommodation in either Ukanc or Ribčev Laz.

-If you want to spend time skiing, then your best bet is to find accommodation in Vogel, close to the ski slopes.
+If you want to spend time skiing, find accommodation in Vogel, close to the ski slopes.

 We did some research for you, so here are our recommendations.
 For a nice hotel with breakfast included we recommend Hotel Gasperin Bohinj.
 This accommodation is perfect for the whole family.
 It's clean, wonderful and cosy.